b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 find in this book, still, it is just a subjective feeling.

 **Fun fact**: a human being would likely need more than 32 years to count to 1 billion.
-Test yourself and show why. *Hint: try to count/estimate for how long you are alive [in seconds].*
+Test yourself and show why. *Hint: try to estimate for how long you are alive [in seconds].*

 ## Julia is simple {#sec:julia_is_simple}